-Stop sobbing over the flaming Note 7 and buy a Mate 9 (if you can find one)
+Huawei Mate 9 review

-Although it wasn’t the only big-screen smartphone released in 2016, the Galaxy Note 7 will be the device everyone remembers, and not for the right reasons.
-Samsung’s next big thing turned out to be a big disaster, and what was almost the Android phone everyone could heartily recommend, became the Android phone we told people to run screaming from.

-It left the crown for best trouser-pocket-stretching phone up for grabs, and while we love the LG V20, the company stumbled when it decided to limit its release to a select few markets, especially in light of the Note 7’s disappearance.
-What phone should people who find a 5.5-inch display just too restrictive buy?
+Although it wasn’t the only big-screen smartphone released in 2016, the Galaxy Note 7 will be the device everyone remembers.
+Samsung’s next big thing turned out to be a big disaster, and what was almost the Android phone everyone heartily recommend became the Android phone to avoid.
+It left the crown for best trouser pocket-stretching phone up for grabs, so what phone should people who find a 5.5-inch display just too restrictive buy?

 Huawei swooped in to save the day with the Mate 9, the follow-up to last year’s well-received Mate 8.
 It has a massive 5.9-inch screen, a strong processor, and a new version of the superb Leica camera we adored on the Huawei P9.
-Samsung’s misfortune may turn out to be Huawei’s opportunity to wow smartphone fans in the U.S.
+Samsung’s misfortune turned out to be Huawei’s opportunity to wow smartphone fans in the U.S.

 A giant screen in a modest package

 Here’s a surprise: The Mate 9 isn’t a big smartphone.
 The screen may be massive, but Huawei has clearly used some form of magic to squeeze it into a small body.
-Is the Mate 9 related to Doctor Who’s Tardis?
-Very possibly.
 It’s shorter and the same width as the LG V20, which has a 5.7-inch screen, and just 2mm longer and 3mm wider than the 5.5-inch Pixel XL.
 Probably not coincidentally, it has a nearly identical footprint to the Apple iPhone 7 Plus.

 It sits very comfortably in your hand.
 Yes, you still have to stretch your thumb from one side of the screen to the other, but it’s not an impossible task.
 It takes no more effort to do so than on “normal” phones like the iPhone 7 Plus or the Pixel XL.
 The use of on-screen Android menu keys only helps, too.
 Huawei smoothed the sides of the metal body, but left enough of an edge to give the phone some “bite,” lowering the chances of it slipping from your grip.

 While it’s relatively compact and comfortable, it is quite heavy at 190 grams.
 It’s a big, all-metal phone, with a very large piece of Gorilla Glass over the display, so the extra weight isn’t a shock.
 This whopping size doesn’t apply to the fingerprint sensor, which is below the camera lens on the rear.
 It’s actually quite small and is completely obscured by my fingertip.
-It’s no bad thing, and the accuracy can’t be faulted.
+It’s no bad thing, and we can’t fault the accuracy.

-What the Mate 9 isn’t, is very pretty.
+What the Mate 9 isn’t is very pretty.
 The design has barely changed from the Mate 8, which was a bit faceless to start with, and although the dual-lens Leica camera gives it some character; the Mate 9 is all business and not much play.

 Software tweaks add features

-Note: Update: Updated the section about Alexa and added points of comparison to newer devices, including the Galaxy S8.